jannatjiaz/AssemblyBasedHaplotypeResolution/README.md

 ## Generate SNPs in CCS reads

 In order to run this code you need a SNP file for haplotype A and haplotype B derived from CCS reads.
 You need a list of the position of variants that were used for whatshap phasing (filter to remove simple repeats regions).
-You can split this list into multiple files to parallelise.
-Then run mpileup_CCS.py:
+You can split this list into multiple files to parallelise and then merge.
+Run mpileup_CCS.py:

 > while read VARIANT; do \
 >       python mpileup_CCS.py --bam CCS.sorted.bam --fasta genome.fa  --chr chromosome --start $VARIANT  >> mpileup_CCS.txt \